 By providing environmental, English and computer education to the people who live and work in Londolozi, he’s also creating an economically and socially sustainable model for conservation.

-Boyd Varty’s TED talks
+Boyd Varty’s TED talk

 By Helen Walters and Kate Torgovnick TED Fellow Meklit Hadero kicks off the second session of TEDWomen 2013.
 Her sultry singing, backed by a trumpet, bass and drums, is just the right way to get the room back, focused and in gear for a packed session.
 It’s (sadly, still) rare enough to find a female CEO. […]Continue reading